raystack/frontier/docs/docs/users/principal.md

 ### Disable and Enable a User

 This operation temporarily remove the user from being invited to Organizations(and Groups), also disabling it's access to the Organization resources.
-The user won't be authenticated in the first place viaShield.
+The user won't be authenticated in the first place viaFrontier.
 But its organization/group memberships, policies remain intact.
 Once the user is enabled again, all it's relations are restored back.

 To disable a user use **`POST /v1beta1/users/:id/disable`** API